cdestiawan/eloquent-javascript/README.md

 # eloquent-javascript
-Code from all chapters of Eloquent Javascript 3rd edition by Marijn Haverbeke
+Code from all chapters of [Eloquent Javascript 3rd edition](https://eloquentjavascript.net) by Marijn Haverbeke

+## Disclaimer
+I don't own the code, just a complete rewrite from original source.